pritraj90/RxNorm-PostgreSQL/README.md

 The unique and RxNorm recomended indexes for each table in their respective SQL file.

-### Scripts ( _full.sql )
+### Scripts ( RxNormCurrentPostgreSQLDB.sql )

-The FULL table, constraint, and index creation in their respective SQL file.
+Contains the Full Database Creation `RxNormCurrentPostgreSQLDB.sql`.
+This will create a database `RxNorm`.
+Then create all tables, indexes, and constraints in the `Public` schema.

 ### Tables ( _table.sql )